 The eight practices of the Noble Eightfold Path are the right view, right resolve, right speech, right conduct, right livelihood, right effort, right mindfulness, and right concentration.

 The Vassa (meaning “rain”) is the three-month annual retreat observed by the Buddhist monks of the Theravada tradition, coming one day after Dhamma Day.
-This retreat starts on July and goes until the month of October each year.
+This retreat starts in July and goes until October each year.
 The Vassa runs through the time of the Lord Buddha.
 It was a standard practice among ascetics in India not to travel during the rainy season.
-This is since they may unintentionally harm crops, insects or even themselves while travelling.
+This is because they may unintentionally harm crops, insects, or even themselves while traveling.

 The Kathina Festival